mostafa-rizk/major-project/proposal/proposal-gameEngine.md

 * Custom Variable:
 * Custom Variable:

+## Potential Challenges
-What are some Game Mechanics I intend to use that I think I will need help with:
+What are some Game Mechanics you intend to use that you think you will need help with:

 ## Time Line
 Descript in detail what you will complete by the end of each week (end of the Friday class).